 What not to do for a 5K?

-There is definitely a wrong way to run a 5k!
+There is a wrong way to run a 5k!
 Here are some tips and mistakes to avoid in your first 5k ever!

 1. Don’t go out too fast.

-Resist the urge to sprint out the gate, otherwise you risk blowing up and slow walking it to the finish line.
+Resist the urge to sprint out the gate, otherwise, you risk blowing up and slow-walking it to the finish line.

 2. Eat and drink.